MarkPflug/MSBuildGitHash/README.md

 ## Version History

+_2.0.1_
+- Restores the ability to use `MSBuildGitHashSuppressDirtyWarning` to suppress warnings that was lost during the 2.0 refactor.

 _2.0.0_
 - Now includes the most recent git tag as metadata as well, if the repository has any tags.
 - Significant refactoring to allow more easily adding additional assembly metadata.
 Thanks [@zhilbug](https://github.com/zhilbug) for the bulk of the work on this.